-- " Successfully Complete all courses as per the program study plan. - " Successfully Complete the "Thesis" component - " Fulfill the Credit hours requirement of the academic program. - " Earn a minimum CGPA of 3.00 out of 4.00 by the end of the last semester. - " Students should communicate with the Admission and Registration Department to activate the online final clearance request on the students' portal. - " Student should Log-in to the students' portal and apply for the final clearance - " Complete the online exit-survey - " The final clearance request will go to the below units/departments for their review and confirmation as per the following order:

-- a.
-Office of Students Life

-- b.
-Academic Advisor

-- c.
-Program Director

-- d.
-Library

-- e.
-Facility Management Department

-- f.
-Alumni Office

-- g.
-Financial Affairs Department

-- h.
-Admission and Registration Department

-- " Student needs to communicate with the financial affairs department to pay the graduation fees and clear all financial dues

-- " Once the online clearance request reaches to the admission and registration department, the Director of Admission and Registration updates the record of student in the University Information System and changes the status from "Enrolled" to "Graduated"

-- " The Director of Admission and Registration will prepare the attested graduation certificate along with academic transcript.

-- " The University awards the degree upon approval of the Board of Trustees.
+- Successfully Complete all courses as per the program study plan. - Successfully Complete the "Thesis" component - Fulfill the Credit hours requirement of the academic program. - Earn a minimum CGPA of 3.00 out of 4.00 by the end of the last semester. - Upon the completion of the degree requirement, the University Registrar initiates the final clearance process. - Student should Log-in to the students' portal and apply for the final clearance - Complete the online exit-survey - The final clearance request will go to the below units/departments for their review and confirmation as per the following order: - a.
+Office of Students Life - b.
+Academic Advisor - c.
+Program Director - d.
+Library - e.
+Facility Management Department - f.
+Alumni Office - g.
+Financial Affairs Department - h.
+Admission and Registration Department - " Student needs to communicate with the financial affairs department to pay the graduation fees and clear all financial dues - Once the online clearance request reaches to the admission and registration department, the Director of Admission and Registration updates the record of student in the University Information System and changes the status from "Enrolled" to "Graduated" - The Director of Admission and Registration will prepare the attested graduation certificate along with academic transcript. - The University awards the degree upon approval of the Board of Trustees.